 (Almost) anyone can apply for the Global Change Award.
-Five winners, selected by our expert panel, will share a €1 million grant and receive access to an innovation accelerator provided by H&M Foundation, Accenture and KTH Royal Institute of Technology in Stockholm.
+Five winners, selected by our expert panel, share a €1 million grant and receive access to a one-year innovation accelerator provided by H&M Foundation, Accenture and KTH Royal Institute of Technology in Stockholm.

 Neither the H&M Foundation nor the company H&M will take any equity or intellectual property rights in the innovations.

 Applicants who enter the challenge early compete for an additional chance to win a one week Innovation Accelerator.

-The Global Change Award 2018 is open for applications September 13 – October 31, 2017.
 Anyone who applies within the first month of the application period will automatically have the chance of winning our Early Bird competition.

 The Early Bird winner will be invited to join the five winners of the Global Change Award 2018 in one of the trips which is part of their one-year Innovation Accelerator.
 The trip offers exclusive industry insight as well as opportunities to network and learn more about circularity and the fashion value chain.

 Applying as an Early Bird does not affect your chances of winning the Global Change Award.
 The winner of the Early Bird winner is not required to travel to the ceremony in Stockholm.